Home Improvement Skills & Specialties Plumbing Plumbing Problems & Repairs

 Lucas Ninno / Getty Images

-Reduce yearly utility costs with a solar water heater that uses the energy from the sun to heat the water.
-Solar water heaters have a large insulated tank where the water is stored until it is ready to be used, similar to conventional tank water heaters.
-The main difference being that solar water heaters collect solar energy with solar panels and convert this energy into electricity to heat the water.
+Reduce yearly utility costs with a solar water heater that uses the sun's energy to heat the water.
+Similar to conventional tank water heaters, solar water heaters have a large insulated tank where the water is stored until it is ready to be used.
+The main difference is that solar water heaters collect solar energy with solar panels and convert this energy into electricity to heat the water.

-Solar water heaters can be mounted on the roof with the solar panels or installed elsewhere in the home.
-They don't solely rely on solar power, so there is usually a gas or electric back-up fuel system to ensure that you always have access to hot water.
-However, it's important to note that these systems are less effective in areas of the country that are prone to heavy snowfall because the snow blocks the solar panels, preventing solar energy collection.
+Solar water heaters can be mounted on the roof with solar panels or installed elsewhere in the home.
+They mainly rely on solar power but usually have a gas or electric backup fuel system to ensure you always have access to hot water.
+These systems are less effective in areas with heavy snowfall because the snow blocks the solar panels from collecting energy.

-Additionally, solar water heaters are more expensive to install than a conventional water heater systems, though the yearly energy costs to operate the water heater tend to be lower.
+Solar water heaters are more expensive to install than conventional water heater systems, though the yearly energy costs to operate them tend to be lower.

 Continue to 5 of 7 below